 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Literacy Assessment Project
+Literacy Assessment Project Assignment

-Fluency & Vocabulary Presentation
+Fluency and Vocabulary Presentation Assignment

-Comprehension Strategy Demonstration
+Comprehension Strategy Demonstration Assignment

 Word Analysis Quizzes (3)

 The candidate's knowledge and understanding of phonics, phonemic awareness, and word analysis skills are assessed through a series of three quizzes.
 Each quiz has 50 questions from the assigned chapters in Leu & Kinzer (2017).
 Each quiz will be open-book/open-notes.
 Candidates will have 1 hour and 50 minutes to complete the quiz.
 (CLO: B, C, D).

 Literacy Quizzes (3)